19 Climatology of the atmosphere

 This is a differential equation for the function $V = V\left(\phi\right)$.

-The interaction of radiation with the atmosphere essentially takes place via the earth's surface.
-The atmosphere is warmed from below in the tropics and thus becomes unstable, and in the polar regions it is cooled from below and thus stabilized.
+The interaction of radiation with the atmosphere essentially takes place via the detour of the Earth's surface.
+In the tropics the atmosphere is thus warmed from below and thereby destabilized, while in the polar regions it is cooled from below and thereby stabilized.
 This leads to positive vertical motion in the tropics and negative vertical motion at the poles.
-For reasons of mass conservation, the flow in the upper troposphere must run towards the poles and in the lower troposphere towards the equator.
+For reasons of mass conservation, the flow in the upper troposphere must accordingly run towards the poles and in the lower troposphere towards the equator.

-Assuming homogeneous ground pressure, the higher temperature in the tropics leads to an increase in the geopotential in this area.
-This induces a geostrophic zonal flow directed in the direction of the planet's rotation in both hemispheres.
+Assuming a homogeneous surface pressure, the higher temperature in the tropics leads to an upward doming of the geopotential in this region.
+This induces a geostrophic zonal flow that, in both hemispheres, is directed along the planet's rotation.

-Such meridional circulations are called Hadley circulation.
-The three important points of the Hadley circulation are summarized again:
+Such meridional circulations are called Hadley circulations.
+The three important points of the Hadley circulation are summarized once more:

 19.1.1 Entropy perspective